Cian-Murray-Doyle/Sales-Dashboard-Using-Excel/README.md

 ## Preparing the Data

 Before the dashboard can be created we need to create some tables with the data we want to show.
-Firstly we will split the data into New and Lapsed revenue, then we can calculate this year and last years revenue.
-This gives an insight into the breakdown of the firms cashflow.
+Firstly we will split the data into New and Lapsed revenue, then we can calculate this year's and last year's revenue.
+This gives an insight into the breakdown of the firm's cashflow.

 ![](images/revenue_split.PNG)